 Granite rock ledges throughout the Blue Hills are habitat for Hentz's Redbelly Tiger Beetle, which is a very rare species that is not found anywhere outside of Massachusetts and Rhode Island.
-Open shrubby areas on the slopes of the Blue Hills, vegetated with Scrub Oak and Lowbush Blueberry, are important habitat for the Oak Hairstreak butterfly and the Waxed Sallow moth.
+Open shrubby areas on the slopes of the Blue Hills, vegetated with Scrub Oak and Low bush Blueberry, are important habitat for the Oak Hairstreak butterfly and the Waxed Sallow moth.
 Finally, boggy wetlands within the Blue Hills Reservation provide important habitat for dragonflies.

 Vertebrates